rafaqz/Photosynthesis.jl/README.md

-Other tools like the (unpublished) [Codify.jl](https://github.com/rafaqz/Codify.jl) turns a nested model struct into the code for kwarg constructors that would build it.
+Other tools like the (unpublished) [Codify.jl](https://github.com/rafaqz/Codify.jl) turns a nested model struct into the code for keyword argument constructors that would build it.

 # Issues